veritrans/veritrans-android/documentation.md

 We can add new card here
 List of actions as follows
 - Take card details from user
-- Do validation of card detail
+- Perform validation of card detail
-- On successful validation adding bank name and card type from list of BNI available in asset folder of SDK.
+- On successful validation, adding bank name and card type from list of BNI available in asset folder of SDK.
 - Once we got all the details we are making api call for token

 ***VeritransSDK class*** contains all important methods required for payment transaction.